HammyPig/blog/source/posts/dev-containers.md

 ## Opening a project in a dev container

 Inside your project folder, open the command palette and select `Dev Containers: Reopen in Container`.
+Make sure to do this everytime you open the project.

 ## Updating a dev container